 - Playtime routine

 PLUS you can actually edit them in Word or Pages to add more elements that’ll fit your own routine.
-And since they are printable, you can re-print a new set any time you want for as many kids as you want!

 I’ve created a free email series just for you!
 If you struggle with creating an easy flowing routine or rhythm in your home… this is it.
 I’ve gathered all my easiest routine hacks into one free series and, best of all, you can get a big sneak peak into our book that has over 25+ routines for babies ages 6 weeks to 5 years.
 This series will help you: